-Damien Venuto: Coronavirus claims its first big business scalp
+Damien Venuto: Bauer closes Listener, Woman's Weekly Woman's Day - coronavirus claims its first big business scalp

 It appears the timeline is similar for businesses.
 And the virus has claimed its first big scalp in magazine publisher Bauer.

-With advertising revenue falling off a cliff and the lockdown rules precluding magazines from essential operation under the level 4 lockdown rules, the publisher made a quick-fire decision to pull out of New Zealand.
+With advertising revenue falling off a cliff and the lockdown rules precluding magazines from essential operation under alert level 4, the publisher made a quick-fire decision to pull out of New Zealand.

 An internal email broke the news this morning, denying staff the consultation we usually see with such major decisions.